anywhichway/intersector/README.md

 index.js |   98.83 |    92.59 |     100 |   98.83 | 53
 ----------|---------|----------|---------|---------|-------------------

+# FAQs

+Why not a generator function instead of a custom iterator?

+- I have found them to be slower.

 # Credits

 Portions of code are taken from an old version of https://github.com/lovasoa/fast_array_intersect and modified to support objects through the use of optimized modern Javascript constructs.

 # Updates (reverse chronological order)

+2023-02-22 v2.5.1 - Updated documentation.

 2023-02-17 v2.5.0 - Just over 100 bytes larger, but slightly faster for full intersection.
 Plus, intersection as an iterable was introduced with a blazing 20% plus performance benefit over full intersection.